 Peppermint is a beloved aroma with a cool, refreshing kick.
 It whips up focus and clarity so you can stay on target with your recovery goals.
 Peppermint may also relieve frayed nerves and anxiety.
 In a bath, the oil can both calm and uplift, massaging away the lethargy that depression instills.
 As for the physical symptoms of withdrawal, some claim that peppermint quells nausea and eases headaches.

 The scent of sandalwood is a mosaic of earth, spice and heat.
 It is a favorite for meditation as it stimulates deep contemplation and peace.
 Since I often encourage my patients to add meditation to their recovery skill set, it is an ideal choice to try.

 11. Ylang Ylang

 Ylang ylang as a light, romantic aroma with a touch of fruit and flowers.
 It is another calming essential oil that can loosen anxiety and cool anger.
 Reflections of gratitude and happiness go hand in hand with this lovely scent.
 Keep some in your desk at work, in your vehicle, and at home for when you begin to feel tense or need a friendly reminder to guide you back on the path of purpose.

-Are you ready to try aromatherapy?
+Are you ready to try and see how helpful aromatherapy for recovery is?
 Everyone who has chosen to be assertive and fight their addictions can benefit from a strong center and clear mind; essential oils can be wonderful tools to achieve these strengths.
 Have you already embraced them in your journey?
 I would love to hear all about it and other methods you have explored.
 As always, we are in this together!